 Contractor: Mac’s Construction Company, Inc.

-Description: The building faces east and is a two story buff colored brick structure.
+Description: The building faces east and is a two story buff colored brick and concrete structure.
+The building is located on landscaped grounds in the center of Purvis.
 The east front has a central portico with two columns and two square pillars rising to an open pediment containing a clock above the roof line..
 On the top of the pediment is the statue of Justice.
 On either end of the front are large arches.
 Along the front are vertical dividers with windows between.
+In the interior, the courtrooms are located on the second story.
+The building houses the County Chancery Court, County Court and County Youth Court.
+The building is named as the William J Pete Gamble III Chancery Court Building.

 Location: 205 Main Street / Mulberry Street